 Montenegro signed a Stabilization and Association Agreement with the European Union in 2007 and joined World Trade Organization in 2012.
 Montenegro has started negotiations for the accession to EU in 2012 and successfully opened and closed a great number of Chapters, and is expected to become the next EU member.

-In a relatively small area there are significant quantities of bauxite, coal, lead, decorative stone, etc. Coal sites represent a significant energy potential.
-Montenegro has the capacity to produce crude steel, red bauxite, hydrated alumina, aluminum, sea salt, and coal.
+The industry is based on existing resources, with the largest share coming from the mining-energy-metallurgical repro-chain.
+In a relatively small area, there are significant amounts of bauxite, coal, lead, decorative stone, etc. Coal sites represent a significant energy potential.
+Montenegro has the capacity to produce crude steel, red bauxite, alumina, aluminum, sea salt, coal.